walbertus/terratest/examples/azure/terraform-azure-sqlmanagedinstance-example/README.md

 ## Running automated tests against this module

+**WARNING**: The deploymnet for this module usually takes more than 4-6 hours as stated in the [microsoft docs](https://learn.microsoft.com/en-us/azure/azure-sql/managed-instance/management-operations-overview?view=azuresql#duration), so please make sure to set the timeout accordingly in the below go test command.

 1. Sign up for [Azure](https://azure.microsoft.com/)
 1. Configure your Azure credentials using one of the [supported methods for Azure CLI tools](https://docs.microsoft.com/en-us/cli/azure/azure-cli-configuration?view=azure-cli-latest)